 FUNDING AREAS: Community development, education, human services

-IP TAKE: Application instructions vary depending on which Bay Area county you're in.
-Even though Wells Fargo is a huge corporation, its Bay Area grantmaking is broken down for relatively specific purposes.
+IP TAKE: Even though Wells Fargo is a huge corporation, its Bay Area grantmaking is broken down into very specific purposes.

-PROFILE: Wells Fargo, a banking, investment, and financial services leader, awards grants to organizations in every state across the country.
-However, the foundation's program areas vary from state to state, and a lot of funds are being directed to the San Francisco Bay Area.
-In Wells Fargo's eyes, this region is split into two sections: the San Francisco Bay (Lake, Humboldt, Marin, Mendocino, Napa, San Francisco, San Mateo, part of Santa Clara, Solano, and Sonoma) and the Greater Bay Area (Alameda, Contra Costa, southern Santa Clara, and Santa Cruz).
-Either way, you're dealing with the same grantmaking focus areas, which are community development, education, and human services.
+PROFILE: Established in 1979, the Wells Fargo Foundation is the philanthropic extension of the Wells Fargo company, a banking, investment, and financial services leader.
+The foundation awards grants to organizations in every state across the country.
+However, the foundation's program areas vary from state to state, and many of funds are being directed to the San Francisco Bay Area.
+The foundation aims to create “solutions that help strengthen the communities in which we operate and grow local economies around the world.”
+Bay Area and Northern California interests are community development, education, and human services.